Maymana Airport

-Maymana Airport is a public use airport located near Maymana, Faryab, Afghanistan.
+Maymana Airport is a domestic airport located in the northwestern section of Maymana, Afghanistan, which is the capital of Faryab Province.

-Other airfields close by are Andkhoy Airport, Sheberghan Airport, Chaghcharan Airport, Qala-i-Naw Airport and Kala-I-Mor Airport.
+Other nearby airports in Afghanistan are Andkhoy Airport in Faryab Province, Sheberghan Airport in Jowzjan Province, Chaghcharan Airport in Ghor Province, and Qala i Naw Airport in Badghis Province.

 Airlines and destinations

 As of September 2025, there are no scheduled services at the airport.